EDIT: This article has been updated in Building a Solidworks PC – 2018 Edition

-Motherboard – MSI Z97 PC Mate LGA – feature-rich motherboard to provide flexibility in the future, has a fancy BIOS and will support up to 32gb of RAM
+Motherboard – MSI Z97 LGA – feature-rich motherboard to provide flexibility in the future, has a fancy BIOS and will support up to 32gb of RAM

-Graphics Card – Quadro K2000 – you’re paying for stability here
+Graphics Card – Quadro K4000 – pricey but you’re paying for stability here

 Memory – Kingston 16GB – fast and cost effective

-Storage – Samsung SSD 840 EVO-Series 500GB – a nice solid state drive for speedy performance, I think it’s important to stick with a name brand here to ensure good performance over the life of the drive
+Storage – Samsung SSD 850 EVO-Series 1TB – a nice solid state drive for speedy performance, I think it’s important to stick with a name brand here to ensure good performance over the life of the drive

-DVD – LG Electronics 24X – sigh, can’t quite escape physical discs yet.
-With writing feature for all of your documentation purposes.
+DVD – LG Electronics Super Multi Drive – sigh, can’t quite escape physical discs yet, I can’t tell you the number of times I get files mailed to me on a DVD.
+With writing feature for all of your documentation purposes!